 Ketogenic Diets and Weight Loss

 Ketogenic diets are very effective for weight loss.
+You should also be interested in what probiotics make you gain weight?
 They help the body to lose fat, preserve muscle mass and also improve many markers of disease.
 Many studies have compared the recommended low-fat diet to a ketogenic diet for weight loss.
 Findings often show the ketogenic diet to be superior, even when there is a matching in total calorie intake.
 It was reported in a study that people on a ketogenic diet lost 2.2 times more weight than people on a low-calorie, low-fat diet.

 Here’s how ketogenic diets promote weight loss: